 Sex after divorce can be unpredictable, especially if you must explain what it entails to be dating a divorced man or dating a divorced woman.
 You may decide to share the bedroom with someone new, only to feel horrible afterward.
 You could also be hesitant to do so but surprise yourself at the result.

 If you have sex with someone and have negative emotions following it, don't fret.
 Many people jump into romantic relationships too soon after sex.
 Learning how to gauge your emotions will be a great tool to decide how much longer you should wait.
 The only way you will know if it has been long enough at times is to try it.
 The emotions you feel could be largely unpredictable, especially in the early stages of your single life.
 If you find yourself down, get back up, and redirect yourself.
 You will eventually find the right path.

 The flip side of this coin is positive.
 One day, you will go out on a limb and have sex with someone new.
 Despite your fears that you would feel negative or guilty after, you might surprise yourself.
-If you have sex, when the time is right, you will experience joyful and happy emotions.
+If you have sex, when the time is right, you will experience joyful emotions.
 It can be a maze getting to this point, but it is possible.
 All the struggles and failures leading up to this point will be worthwhile.